 These days, you don’t have to look too hard to find someone saying that robotic process automation is poised to create disruption in the healthcare environment.
-While there is plenty of evidence to suggest that if you’re not paying attention to RPA you should be, questions still abound about what RPA is and how it applies to healthcare.
+While there is plenty of evidence to suggest that if you’re not paying attention to RPA you should be, questions still abound about what automation in healthcare.

 RPA is…like a new hireImagine hiring a new employee.
 On their first day, you would likely get them an account in your system, show them around and perhaps have them shadow another employee.
-Shortly after they start, they will begin training for their new role.
-Some of that training will include someone sitting with them and showing them how to perform their various tasks.
-If this person works in registration in your hospital, some will need to show them, step-by-step, how to register a new patient in the EMR system, how to make decisions at different points in the process, and what to do with problems or exceptions.
-An RPA solution works the same way.
+They will begin training for their new role and some of that training will include someone sitting with them and showing them how to perform their various tasks.
+If this person works in registration, someone will need to show them, step-by-step, how to register a new patient in the EMR system, how to make decisions at different points in the process, and what to do with problems or exceptions.
+Implementing RPA works the same way.
 You teach the tool what it needs to do, step-by-step, to complete a process.
-You teach it how to make decisions and who to alert if there is a problem - and then it does it over and over again without human error.
+You teach it how to make decisions and who to alert if there is a problem - and then it does it, without human error.

 RPA is…like no ordinary staff memberThe difference between your new automated employee and its human counterpart is that your RPA solution will never take a day off, never get sick, never take a break, work around the clock, never make a calculation error or introduce a keying error, and it will never tire of tedious tasks.